prashant-kikani/prashant-kikani.github.io/_posts/2024-9-8-desire-liked.markdown

 At the end of the day, here’s what I think: As long as you remain genuinely humble, speak with calmness, and show respect to others, you can <a href="https://prashantkikani.com/blog/freedom-vs-equality" target="_blank">freely</a> express your true thoughts.
 True humility is about confidence without arrogance - being able to speak your truth without needing to dominate or belittle others.

 You don’t need to shout your opinions from the rooftops or force people to agree with you.
 But you also don’t need to suppress your thoughts just to be liked.
 It’s possible to balance being yourself while showing kindness and respect to others.
-That’s where true confidence lies—not in seeking approval, but in knowing that your voice matters, whether or not everyone agrees.
+That’s where true confidence lies-not in seeking approval, but in knowing that your voice matters, whether or not everyone agrees.

 <br/>